-There does not exist a single civilization in the Mediterranean that hasn’t left a mark of their time on Elba Island.
-Nature, art and a culture thousands of years old, enclosed in a microcosm of 224 square meters, create a truly unique atmosphere and evoke extraordinary scenery marked by the interactions of so many different peoples.
+There's not a single civilization in the Mediterranean that hasn’t left behind traces on Elba Island.
+Nature, art and a thousands-years-old culture are embraced in a 224 square meter microcsom, creating a truly unique atmosphere and extraordinary setting marked by the interactions of so many different peoples.
 According to mythology, Jason stopped at Porto Argon, today Capo Bianco, during his adventurous search for the Golden Fleece, and, as Virgil writes in Aeneid, it was from the same port that 300 young Elba Islanders set sail to help “Pious Aeneas” in the difficult fight against the Rutuli.

 For the Etruscans, Elba was an inexhaustible source of riches: by the 8th century, the mines were already being exploited and iron was exported to the whole of the Mediterranean Basin, garnering immense wealth.
 There were furnaces that day and night melted the minerals in a tall blaze and which, as Aristotle claims, were the origin of the name Aethalia (flicker), attributed to Elba by Greek explorers.
 The five centuries of Etruscan rule left us with several necropolises, remains of some of the furnaces and numerous “hill villages,” nestled within a unique scenery.